The legalization of same-sex marriage (SSM) --

 - The Attorney General, Kathleen Kane (D) has long favored SSM.
 But the Governor, Tom Corbett (R) has strongly opposed marriage equality.
 Most commentators expected that the Governor would definitely request a stay to prevent couples from marrying, and also appeal the case to the U.S. 3rd Circuit Court of Appeals.
 But, perhaps because he is being personally faced with a difficult re-election campaign later this year, he decided to take no action.
 Same-sex couples are free to marry.

-- National polls now routinely indicate that 55 to 59% of American adults favor marriage equality.
+- National polls routinely indicated that 55 to 59% of American adults favor marriage equality.
 Support has been recently increasing by 1 to 2 percentage points a year.
-That is barely detectable.
+That is a barely detectable shift.
 However, over a decade, this increase amounts to 10 to 20 percentage points.

-- Lawsuits: There are currently over 70 lawsuits seeking marriage equality in a state and in Puerto Rico.
+- Lawsuits: In 2014, there were over 70 lawsuits seeking marriage equality in a state and in Puerto Rico.
 Of these, 44 are in federal courts, 27 in state courts, and 1 in Puerto Rico's territorial court.

 Between 2013-JUN, when the U.S. Supreme Court issued its ruling in Windsor v.
 United States and 2014-MAY-21, not a single state marriage ban -- whether by marriage statutes and/or by amendments made to the state constitution -- has survived a court challenge.